OpenAgentsInc/v2/docs/pane-refactor.md

 ## Next Steps:

 1. Update any remaining import statements in other files that may still be referencing the old `components/hud/` path or `Hud` component
-2. Rename `useHudStore` to `usePaneStore` in the store file and update all references
+2. Rename `usePaneStore` to `usePaneStore` in the store file and update all references
 3. Remove the now-empty `components/hud/` directory
 4. Test the application thoroughly to ensure all functionality related to these components is working as expected
 5. Update any documentation or comments that may reference the old file structure or "Hud" concept